AnoopNadig/CSStudyInstruments/bugs/dmesg_time.md

 **Current Stage: Bug Hunting**

 Unable to replay the test as I was getting an 'mmap_backing_files' error.
-TRied many workarounds to get past this issue.
+Tried many workarounds to get past this issue.

 ### Week 4